104: Systems Thinking — The Essential Mental Models Needed for Growth

 We install reinforcing feedback loops to optimize our processes and set the bar for ourselves progressively higher over time.
 Long-term growth comes from incremental daily improvements upon the previous day’s improvements.
 These small efforts accumulate and build upon themselves like compound interest.

 Aim to minimize the delay between measurement and system improvement as much as possible.
 Think of yourself as a product in perpetual beta: moving fast and breaking things.
-Whomever iterates the fastest, wins.
+Whoever iterates the fastest, wins.

 The power of iteration is why I emphasize establishing a “daily system”.
 Testing, measuring, and installing just one small improvement upon your system daily creates the tight feedback loop which makes it seem like everyone else is standing still.